will-ing/madlib-cli/README.md

-# Lab 03
+# Lab 03 for 401-python

 ---
 ## Web Application
-***[Explain your app, should be at least a paragraph.
-What does it do?
-Why should I use?
-Sell your product!]***
+***This is a madlib game for fun***

-The web application consists of a frontend written in HTML, CSS, Bootstrap, and jQuery.
-The backend was written in Python/
+The web application consists of a python code

-An interface is provided to create new blog posts, view existing blog posts, edit existing blog posts, delete existing blog posts, and search by both keywords and usernames.
+you need to run this in your terminal to play

 ---